ToFFmashines/binary_for_zynthian/README.md

 Where the files were subsequently located can be read from the [src/Surge XT/install.log](https://github.com/ToFFmashines/binary_for_zynthian/blob/main/src/Surge%20XT/install.log).

+I also added preset factors.
+You can find them in the file [surge-factory-presets.zip 19 MB](https://github.com/ToFFmashines/binary_for_zynthian/blob/main/src/Surge%20XT/surge-factory-presets.zip)

 ![Screenshot of GUI with Surge XT About.. screen](surge_xt_gui_01.png)

 ## GeonKick Installation Notes